Surface bundles and the section conjecture: Cohomological preliminaries

-By Lemma \ref{h1-cyclic-subgroup}, there exists a cyclic subgroup $W$ of $G$ such that $\bar\alpha|_W$ is non-zero.
-Now by the classical Chebotarev density theorem \cite[Theorem 9.11]{SerreNotes}, the set of closed points of $X$ whose Frobenii generate a subgroup of $G$ conjugate to $W$ is Zariski-dense, from which we may conclude the result. \end{proof} \begin{remark} Evidently there is no analogue of Theorem \ref{modified-chebotarev} for classes $\alpha\in H^i(X_{\text{\'et}}, \mathscr{F})$, $i>1$, as the cohomological dimension of a finite field is $1$.
+Now the Chebotarev density theorem \cite[Theorem 9.11]{serre_lectures_2016} yields that the conjugacy classes of Frobenii at a Zariski-closed subset of points of $X$ lie in $W$, completing the proof. \end{proof}

+\begin{remark} Evidently there is no analogue of Theorem \ref{modified-chebotarev} for classes $\alpha\in H^i(X_{\text{\'et}}, \mathscr{F})$, $i>1$, as the cohomological dimension of a finite field is $1$.
 One might ask if there is an analogous result for classes in higher cohomological degree on varieties over fields with higher cohomological dimension.
 We are unaware of any such result, with the exception of \cite[Theorem 2.5]{fein1992brauer} (which inspired in part the arithmetic results of this paper). \end{remark}